Draughtsboard shark: Biology and ecology

 During the day, the draughtsboard shark is lethargic and typically hides inside crevices or caves on the reef.
 At night, it emerges to forage for food over nearby sandy flats.
 This shark consumes a wide variety of fishes and invertebrates, including spiny dogfish, cod, sand perch, blennies, octopus, squid, gastropods, innkeeper worms, krill, hermit crabs, crabs, spiny lobsters, and even sea squirts.
 Individuals have been observed sucking innkeeper worms out of their burrows, and swimming around with the antennae of large lobsters sticking out of their mouths for hours.
 A known parasite of this species is the tapeworm Calyptrobothrium chalarosomum.

-Like other Cephaloscyllium species, the draughtsboard shark has the ability to inflate its body dramatically in response to a predator; this defense mechanism may be behind reports of this species barking like a large dog.
+Like other Cephaloscyllium species, the draughtsboard shark has the ability to inflate its body dramatically in response to a predator; this defence mechanism may be behind reports of this species barking like a large dog.
 While it usually inflates with water, when captured by humans and brought to the surface it may inflate with air instead.
-When the shark deflates, the "bark" is produced by the pressurized air as it is released explosively through the cardiac sphincter of the stomach.
+When the shark deflates, the "bark" is produced by the pressurised air as it is released explosively through the cardiac sphincter of the stomach.
 This species is oviparous, with females laying two eggs at a time.
-The smooth, cream-colored egg cases measure 12 cm long, and have long, spiral tendrils at the corners that allow them to be fastened to underwater objects.
+The smooth, cream-coloured egg cases measure 12 cm long, and have long, spiral tendrils at the corners that allow them to be fastened to underwater objects.
 Newly hatched sharks measure 16 cm long; males and females mature sexually at 60 cm and 80 cm long respectively.